 - First Time Shoppers

 You’d be amazed at what you’ll learn about different audiences by segmenting them by age.
-Each generation grew up in a unique time and developed different shopping behaviors and preferences.
+Each generation grew up in a unique time and developed different shopping behaviors.

 Experiment with different age-based customer segmentation strategies and give each audience a personalized shopping experience based on their collective preferences.